 - Economic self-sufficiency

-- Reflect the need for a combination and sequence of special, interdisciplinary, or generic care, treatment or other services
+- Reflect the need for a combination and sequence of special, interdisciplinary, or generic care, treatment, or other services that are lifelong or extended duration and individually planned and coordinated.

 The application process for the adult with developmental disabilities program has two steps.